Crow Wing Power awards scholarships each year to outstanding students served by the Cooperative.

 Crow Wing Power understands the importance of education.
 In today's economy, it is often difficult for students to afford to continue their education following high school.
-As part of our commitment to the communities we serve, we want to help make attending college a little more affordable for our students.
+As part of our commitment to the communities we serve, we want to help make attending college more affordable for our students.

-Scholarship funding is made available through unclaimed capital credits and the Crow Wing Power Community Trust through Operation Round-up and is given to area educational facilities as the fund allows.
+Scholarship funding is made available through unclaimed capital credits and the Crow Wing Power Community Trust through Operation Round-Up® and is given to area educational facilities as the fund allows.

-In 2021, $70,500 in scholarships were awarded as follows:
+In 2022, $85,000 in scholarships were awarded as follows:

-- 47 seniors from 8 area high schools received $1,500 each;
+- 52 seniors from 11 area high schools received $1,500 each;

-- 3 seniors from area high schools received $1,000 each (on-line drawing); and
+- 3 seniors from area high schools received $1,000 each (on-line drawing);

 - 2 students attending lineworker school received $1,000 each.